QR Codes for Small Businesses: How to Create & Use Them

 5. QR Codes on receipts and labels to get customer feedback

 If your business has just started picking up, you should be looking at considering customer feedback that would help you improve.
-QR Codes can help you gain valuable customer feedback if you link them to customer feedback forms and deploy them on the customer purchase invoice receipts and product labels.
+QR Codes on receipts, product labels, or customer purchase invoices can help you gain valuable customer insights if you link them to feedback forms.

 6. Track your campaigns and retarget customers using dynamic QR Codes